IFRCGo/GCDB/README.md

 ## Montandon - Global Crisis Data Bank

 Welcome to the repository for the realtime Extraction, Transformation and Loading (ETL) scripts of the Monty database.
 This repository mostly deals with extracting the data from all of the external databases, whereby it then processes and transforms this data into a common hazard, exposure, impact, and response taxonomy classification system and then pushes this data onto the Monty database.
-However, this repository also contains the analysis scripts that were required to provide the data for, for example, the World Disaster Report 2024 or the [@Monty dashboards](https://app.powerbi.com/view?r=eyJrIjoiODNhOTk5ZmUtMTJhYi00NDQwLTgzZjEtN2JiZTIzZmFhZDFmIiwidCI6ImEyYjUzYmU1LTczNGUtNGU2Yy1hYjBkLWQxODRmNjBmZDkxNyIsImMiOjh9).
+However, this repository also contains the analysis scripts that were required to provide the data for, for example, the World Disaster Report 2024 or the [Monty dashboards](https://app.powerbi.com/view?r=eyJrIjoiODNhOTk5ZmUtMTJhYi00NDQwLTgzZjEtN2JiZTIzZmFhZDFmIiwidCI6ImEyYjUzYmU1LTczNGUtNGU2Yy1hYjBkLWQxODRmNjBmZDkxNyIsImMiOjh9).
 Here is where the magic happens!

 ## About Monty

 Monty, an abbreviated name for the Montandon - Global Crisis Data Bank, is a database that brings in hazard and impact data for current, historical and forecasted disasters around the globe.
 By combining lots of different sources of information, Monty aims to fill-in-the-gaps and provide a more complete picture of disaster risk for the National Societies.
-For more information about the Montandon project, please check out [@this 5-minute video](https://www.youtube.com/watch?v=BEWxqYfrQek).
+For more information about the Montandon project, please check out [this 5-minute video](https://www.youtube.com/watch?v=BEWxqYfrQek).
+You can [directly access the Monty data through the API here](https://monty-api.ifrc.org/).
+Please note that the API code is stored in a separate GitHub repository, [here](https://github.com/IFRCGo/Monty-IFRC).

 ## Code Layout